The Forward: Notable columns and features

+The Forward's contributors include Debra Nussbaum Cohen, Sam Kestenbaum, and Ilene Prushner; opinion columnist Deborah Lipstadt; art critics Anya Ulinich, and cartoonist Liana Finck.
+Liberal writer Peter Beinart was a columnist for the Forward until 2020, when he left for the left-wing publication Jewish Currents.

 Alana Newhouse, who authored what The New York Times called "a coffee-table book" (A Living Lens: Photographs of Jewish Life From the Pages of The Forward), was the paper's arts and culture editor.

-The New York Times described the paper's "A Bintel Brief" feature as "homespun advice ... which predated Dear Abby."
+The Forward was home to an early and long running advice column for Jewish immigrants, A Bintel Brief.
+The New York Times described it as "homespun advice ... which predated Dear Abby."